studioml/studio/docs/ec2_setup.rst

-Configuring studioml to work with Amazon EC2 cloud
+Configuring StudioML to work with Amazon EC2 cloud
 ==================================================

-This page describes the process of setting configuring studio to work with Amazon EC2 We assume that you have an AWS account set up already, and AWS credentials.
+This page describes the process of setting configuring StudioML to work with Amazon EC2 We assume that you have an AWS account set up already, and AWS credentials.